AsadAliAkhtar/Data-Science-Portfolio/Airline Fare Prediction/Readme.md

 - Date and time of departure and arrival
 - Number of stops

-The dataset was sourced from [Kaggle] and contains 10682 records and 13 features after data wrangling and feature engineering including the target variale "Price".
+The dataset was sourced from "Kaggle" and contains 10682 records and 13 features after data wrangling and feature engineering including the target variale "Price".

 ## Data Preprocessing
 The data preprocessing steps include:
 - Handling missing values
 - Encoding categorical variables
 - Feature scaling
-- Feature engineering (e.g., extracting day of the week, month, etc. from date features)
+- Feature engineering (e.g., extracting days, and month, etc. from date features)

 ## Modeling
-Several machine learning models were implemented and compared:
+Machine learning models was implemented:
 - Linear Regression

 ## Evaluation